Potato Latkes ~ The Garden of Eating - a sinfully good blog about food

 Ingredients

-• 2 1/2 lbs baking potatoes, peeled
+* 2 1/2 lbs organic baking potatoes, peeled

-• 1-2 onions (I like to err on the side of more onions)
+* 1-2 onions (I like to err on the side of more onions)

-• 3 large eggs, beaten
+* 3 large, pasture-raised eggs, beaten

-• 2 to 3 tbsps flour or 1/4 cup matzoh meal
+* 2 to 3 tbsps flour

 2. Grate the onions into a separate smaller bowl then wring the moisture out of them by either squeezing individual handfuls or by placing them in a clean dishtowel and wringing them out that way.
 Throw the dried onions in a large bowl.

-4. Allow the remaining potato mixture to sit for a few minutes.
+4. Let the remaining potato mixture sit for a few minutes.
 Once it has settled, pour off the liquid on top.
 A layer of white potato starch should remain at the bottom (it has a great texture - rub your fingers together to feel how it practically squeaks!)
 Scoop out the starch and add it to the potato, onion and celery root mixture in the large bowl.

-6. Add the flour or matzoh meal and mix to combine.
+5. Add the eggs, salt and pepper and mix thoroughly.
+Then add the flour or matzoh meal and mix to combine.
 Use your own best judgement - you want the mixture to stick together but it should not be dry.

-10. Drain the latkes on a paper bag.
+7. Drain the latkes on a paper bag.
 You can keep the latkes hot while you finish frying by placing them on an ovenproof plate or baking sheet in a warm oven.
+Serve hot with sour cream and applesauce.

 You might also like: